Search for a YourTrip Experience

 In our express discovery tour of Sri Lanka, we capture the different landscapes, cultures, history and wildlife of this beautiful island nation.
 Guests experience evidence of Sri Lankan history dating back over 2,000 years, visit wildlife in their natural settings and enjoy the exciting local Sri Lankan cuisine in a timeline to fit your busy schedule.
 We explore the history of Sri Lanka as we trace the various kingdoms that ruled Sri Lanka until the British defeated the last kingdom in Kandy.
-Our groups are very small, with a maximum of 8 guests on our standard departures.
-If you don’t want to travel in a group, let us know and we can easily customise your trip to a private tour.

 Multiple two-night stay destinations ensure you aren’t rushed off your feet, yet this express tour ensures you can see a lot in your short break.
 We also allow you to add your own adventures to the already very generous inclusions list.